-The risk management policies aim to identify, analyse and manage the risks faced by the Group, to set appropriate risk limits and controls, and to continuously monitor risk levels and adherence to limits.
-Risk management policies and procedures are reviewed regularly to reflect changes in market conditions and emerging best practice.
+The risk management policies aim to identify, analyse and manage the risks faced by the Bank, to set appropriate risk limits and controls, and to continuously monitor risk levels and adherence to limits.
+Risk management policies and procedures are reviewed regularly to reflect changes in market conditions, bank products and services offered and emerging best practice.

-The Board of Directors has overall responsibility for the oversight of the risk management framework, overseeing the management of key risks and reviewing risk management policies and procedures as well as approving significantly large exposures.
-The Risk and Internal Controls Committee preliminary reviews these matters and seeks consideration and/or approval thereof by the Board of Directors.
+The Board of Directors has overall responsibility for the oversight of the risk management framework, overseeing the management of key risks and reviewing its risk management policies and procedures as well as approving significantly large exposures.
+The Risk and Internal Controls Committee preliminary reviews these matters and seeks consideration and/or approval of these matters from the Board of Directors.

-The Management Board is responsible for monitoring and implementation of risk mitigation measures and making sure that the Group operates within established risk parameters.
-Risk management executives are responsible for the overall risk management and compliance functions, ensuring the implementation of common principles and methods for identifying, measuring, managing and reporting both financial and non-financial risks.
+The Management Board is responsible for monitoring and implementing risk mitigation measures, and ensuring that the Bank operates within established risk parameters.
+Risk management executives are responsible for the overall risk management and compliance functions, and control over implementation of common principles and methods for identifying, measuring, managing and reporting both financial and non-financial risks.
 Risk management executives report directly to the Chairman and indirectly, through the Risk and Internal Controls Committee to the Board of Directors.

 Credit, market and liquidity risks both at the portfolio and transactional levels are managed and controlled through a system of Credit Committees, Market Risk and Liquidity Management Committee (MRLMC).
-To improve decision-making process, the Group established a hierarchy of credit committees, depending on the type and amount of the exposure.
+In order to facilitate efficient and effective decision-making, the Bank established a hierarchy of credit committees, depending on the type and amount of the exposure.

-Both external and internal risk factors are identified and managed throughout the Group.
-Particular attention is given to identifying the full range of risk factors and determining the level of assurance over current risk mitigation procedures.
-Apart from the standard credit and market risk analysis, the Risk Management Business Units monitor financial and non-financial risks by holding regular meetings with operational units in order to obtain expert judgments in their respective areas of expertise.
+Both external and internal risk factors are identified and managed throughout the Bank.
+Special attention is given to revealing the whole list of risk factors and determining the level of adequacy of the current risk mitigation procedures.
+Apart from the standard credit and market risk analysis, the Risk Management Business Units monitor financial and non-financial risks by holding regular meetings with operational units in order to obtain expert judgments in their areas of expertise.